EventMobi/api-v1-doc-slate/source/index.html.md

 }
 ```

-the general envolope for all responses.
+the general envelope for all responses.
 The &quot;response&quot; section will be different for each endpoint

 ### Fields